uswong/homebridge-myplace/README.md

 2. Find the `homebridge-myplace` plugin via the Homebridge UI 'Plugins' tab search function, once found, click the blue down arrow at the bottom right to install.

-   *Please note that this plugin is using the same engine as in `homebridge-cmd4` plugin.
-As such, if you have `homebridge-cmd4` installed, you have to uninstall it before installing this plugin, otherwise there will be some conflicts and one of them will not run.
+   *Please note that if you have `homebridge-cmd4` installed, you have to uninstall it before installing this plugin, otherwise there will be some conflicts and one of them will not run.
 If you do use `homebridge-cmd4` for some other purposes, you can include the same config in `homebridge-myplace` and it will still run as if it is in `homebridge-cmd4`.*

      <p align="left">
      <img width="600px" src="Screenshots/MyPlaceInstall.png">